SamuelSwartzberg/flashcardifying_text_temp/inf.md

-tar is a command to manipulate tar files zip is the command to create zip files, unzip the command to unizp files
+tar is a command to manipulate tar files zip is the command to create zip files, unzip the command to unizp files bzip2 is the command to manipulate bzip3 files

 #### cross-cutting